a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 ## Overview
 Vagrant works by abstracting away configuration of the virtual machine and [hypervisor](https://en.wikipedia.org/wiki/Hypervisor) and storing relevant settings inside of a single configuration file.
 Rather than interacting with the hypervisor directly, you use the `vagrant` command to control the virtual machine(s) that you're working with.

-Each vagrant project should have it's own folder.
-This folder will contain your Vagrantfile, which contains the VM configuration, any and files you want to be shared with the VM.
-By default, the entire project folder will be mounted inside of the VM at either `/vagrant` or `c:\vagrant` if you're running on windows.
+Each vagrant project should have its own folder.
+At a minimum, the folder contains a [Vagrantfile](https://www.vagrantup.com/docs/vagrantfile/), which contains a reference to the box you're using and any VM or provisioning configuration.
+The folder should also contain any other files you want to be shared with the VM such as any script.
+By default, the entire project folder will be mounted inside of the VM at either `/vagrant` or `c:\vagrant` (if you're running on Windows) and are available to processes running inside the virtual machine.

 ## Choosing a Hypervisor
-Vagrant has built-in support for VirtualBox, Hyper-V, and Docker out of the box, and has support for other types of virtual machines such as AWS and VMWare by using it's [provider](https://www.vagrantup.com/docs/providers/) system.
+Vagrant has built-in support for VirtualBox, Hyper-V, and Docker out of the box, and has support for other types of virtual machines such as AWS and VMWare by using its [provider](https://www.vagrantup.com/docs/providers/) system.

 Prior to discovering Vagrant, I was using Hyper-V as my default hypervisor.
 After tinkering a bit, I switched to VirtualBox.
 Here is why:

 - VirtualBox is Vagrant's default provider, so all features are supported.
 - There are many more pre-built boxes available with VirtualBox.
-- Vagrant can use several VirtualBox's built-in shared folders to mount the project folder inside the vm, and will "just work" whether you're on Windows, Mac, or Linux.
-With Hyper-V, you're probably going to end up using SMB shared folders, which while faster than VirtualBox shared folders aren't supported on other OS types, and create a share on the host workstation.
+- Vagrant can use VirtualBox's built-in shared folders to mount the project folder inside the VM, and will "just work" whether you're on Windows, Mac, or Linux.
+With Hyper-V, you're probably going to end up using SMB shared folders, which while faster than VirtualBox shared folders aren't supported on non-Windows hosts, and require creating a share on the host workstation.
 - I use a laptop with a high DPI display, and was occasionally frustrated when working on the console of a VM that didn't support display scaling.
 VirtualBox fixes this issue for me.
 In general, VirtualBox had improved tremendously since I last `tried it many years ago, and I was pleasantly surprised.

-Because you can only have one hypervisor running at a time, you'll need to disable Hyper-V if you have it running.
+Because you can only have one hypervisor running at a time, if you want to try VirtualBox you'll need to disable Hyper-V if you have it running.
 If you want to be able to go back and forth, you can create a boot menu to select between a Hyper-V and non-Hyper-V profile.
 Scott Hansleman has a nice blog on this [here](http://www.hanselman.com/blog/SwitchEasilyBetweenVirtualBoxAndHyperVWithABCDEditBootEntryInWindows81.aspx).

 ## Choosing an Image
-Vagrant hosts many images on their [Altlas](https://atlas.hashicorp.com/boxes/search) service.
+Vagrant hosts many images (boxes) on their [Atlas](https://atlas.hashicorp.com/boxes/search) service.
 As you expect, you'll find many flavors of Linux, but will also find boxes built with 180-day evaluation copies of Windows.
 Because environments created with Vagrant can be destroyed and recreated, evaluation copies of Windows are a perfect fit.

 > Note: The evaluation period of a Windows image starts when it's initially created, not when you first spin it up in Vagrant.
 Because of this, it's best to ensure you choose an image that is updated frequently, or to learn how to build them yourself with [Packer](https://www.packer.io/intro/).
-For more on this, check out this awesome [blog](http://www.hurryupandwait.io/blog/creating-windows-base-images-for-virtualbox-and-hyper-v-using-packer-boxstarter-and-vagrant) by Matt Wrock, or Chef's Bento [repository](https://github.com/chef/bento).
+For more on this, check out this awesome [blog](http://www.hurryupandwait.io/blog/creating-windows-base-images-for-virtualbox-and-hyper-v-using-packer-boxstarter-and-vagrant) by Matt Wrock, or Chef's Bento [repository](https://github.com/chef/bento) where they keep numerous Packer templates.

-Some images support a single provider, while others support multiple.
+Some boxes support a single provider, while others support multiple.
 Either way, each Vagrant [box](https://www.vagrantup.com/docs/boxes.html) on Atlas uses a `USER/BOX` naming schema.

 Here are a few examples: